 “Now, what we’re finding is that in the centralized world we’re not seeing many of those derivative markets quite simply because they are heavily regulated and the cost to do business in that space is far beyond what a group of guys can afford.
 They would need extensive investment to “pay their lawyer,” so to speak.

 “On Ethereum you can build these decentralized markets now.
 As an aside, jurisdiction still applies, so if you’re building a business that trades securities you probably want to make sure that you operate in a jurisdiction that allows this to happen.
 Ethereum is not above the law, so to speak.
 But it makes it trivial to build these [derivative] markets.
-And people will build these markets and some of them will do it legally — some of them, maybe less — and the market will decide as to what’s sustainable and acceptable.
+And people will build these markets and some of them will do it legally – some of them, maybe less – and as people buy ethereum, the market will decide as to what’s sustainable and acceptable.

 “So in that sense, I think it will affect it but it might have greater consequences on metacoins – altcoins so to speak.